spine-tools/Spine-Toolbox/docs/source/SpineTutorialTwoHydro.rst

 Examining the results
 ---------------------

 Select the output data store and open the Spine DB editor.

-To checkout the flow on the electricity load (i.e., the total electricity production in the system), go to Object tree, expand the unit object class, and select electricity_load, as illustrated in the picture above.
+To checkout the flow on the electricity load (i.e., the total electricity production in the system), go to Object tree, expand the unit object class, and select electricity_load.
 Next, go to Relationship parameter value and double-click the first cell under value.
 The Parameter value editor will pop up.
 You should see something like this: